hsurisetti/Pewlett-Hackard-Analysis/README.md

 <img src="https://github.com/hsurisetti/Pewlett-Hackard-Analysis/blob/main/screenshots/retiring_titles.png" width=420/>

   The above table shows the count of retiring people by title.
-This table or csv file , would tell us which sectors are mostly affected and how much percentage and also shows how many senior employees are retiring.
+This table or csv file , would tell us which sectors are mostly affected and  we can assess the percentage based of it.
+It shows that a major number of  senior employees are retiring.

 ## Employees eligible for mentorship Program
-  Next, we generate the query to get all the retiring employees who meet the mentorship eligibility criteria i.e., whose birth date falls between Jan-01-1965 and Dec-12-1965 and store the results in mentorship_eligibility table and export them into csv file.
+  Next, we generate the query to get all the retiring employees, who meet the mentorship eligibility criteria i.e., whose birth date falls between Jan-01-1965 and Dec-12-1965 and store the results in mentorship_eligibility table and export them into csv file.
 ### Query
  ```javascript
 SELECT DISTINCT ON (e.emp_no